nicholaswilde/docs/README.md

-# Wiki
+# Docs

-Welcome to the k8s@home wiki!
+Welcome to the k8s@home docs!